A Few Exceptions Worth Noting

 Exception: The first paragraph in a chapter or section.

-This is more of a convention than a rule (as explained in a recent Q&A).
-In the first ten editions of CMOS, judging by the prefaces, first paragraphs were indented—as in this excerpt from the 1906 first edition:
+This is more of a convention than a rule (though CMOS now mentions it; see paragraph 2.15).
+In the first ten editions of CMOS, judging by the prefaces, first paragraphs were indented—as in the preface to the 1906 first edition:

-Here’s the beginning of the preface in the seventeenth edition (in a screenshot from the PDF file used as the basis of the printed edition).
-Note how the first paragraph (but not the second) begins flush left:
+Here’s the beginning of the preface to the eighteenth edition (in a screenshot from the PDF file used as the basis of the printed book).
+Note how the first paragraph (but not the second) begins flush left (the intervening epigraph also begins flush left, as most do):

 Most books are designed this way now.
-It’s a nice distinction, and an example of how the absence of an indent can be as meaningful as an indent.
+It’s a nice distinction that shows how the absence of an indent can be almost as meaningful as an indent.
 Exceptions should always do this.
 In the context of rules designed to promote consistency and clarity, any departure should be made with the reader in mind.

 Exception and rule sign by Thomas Reimer / Adobe Stock.